 Over the last few months we’ve also loved getting back into the cinema.
 People’s appetite for the celluloid experience has not waned - last month we sold out for 4 screenings, returning to the first print I showed; Jaws, now 45 years since it’s release (I’m happy to say it went smoothly and only tea was drank).

 We love our home at the beautiful Castle Cinema which is a perfect match for CINÉ-REAL!
 Before then there have been quite a lot that we’ve loved, however one that stands out was the screening of Sunset Boulevard to 250 people at the Wilton’s Music Hall in Tower Hamlets.
 If you’ve not been it’s a grand 19th Century building with a balcony, ornate pillars and deep red curtains.
 Seeing Umit work the projector with the crowd below felt like we were in our very own cinema Paridiso.

 There is something about the feel of analog that you just don’t get with digital.
 It’s like the difference between sitting in front of an open fire compared to a radiator.

 He's been projecting film for the last 50 years.
 When we first started Liam would introduce the film, as Umit was too shy.
 However, after a year or so Ümit began to get up and talk about the print, where it was from, what stock they used and so on.
 He quickly got hang of it and loves to share his passion and insights with the audience, it never ceases to make people smile.

 The future of Cinema

 There are already lots of alternative screenings and cinema’s, well especially in London, where there’s a desire for a more unique screening experience.
 However, I’m not sure if they’ll be many that project film.
-With 16mm it’s getting harder to find the prints (this often what determines which films we can show) and as they age some of them begin to lose colour, which sometimes means we can’t screen certain prints.
+With film it’s getting harder to find the prints (this often what determines which films we can show) and as they age some of them begin to lose colour, which sometimes means we can’t screen certain prints.
 Though you never know, if a demand builds, like we saw with vinyl, then things may change.